-Parents wishing to apply for a place at Hamilton Academy, Northwood Broom Academy or Grove Academy can apply online at www.stoke.gov.uk/admissions or complete the Admission Application Form, which is available from the academy.
+Parents wishing to apply for a place at Hamilton Academy, Northwood Broom Academy or Grove Academy can apply online at www.stoke.gov.uk/admissions.
+The most efficient way of applying for a school place is to apply on-line.
+When you apply on-line, you will receive an email confirmation that your application has been successfully submitted.
+You will also receive an email from the Local Authority on offer day informing you of the outcome of your application.
+If you do not apply on-line, you will need to complete a paper application form which is available from the academy.
 This should then be returned directly to the academy or to the Local Authority by the published closing date.
-Paper forms are only available for late applicants or those with additional needs that preclude the use of the on-line system.
+The Local Authority will write to you to let you know the outcome of your application.